-We are proud to continue our partnership with ShelterBox at the 2018 Service Project in Washington, DC.
-As the largest community of accountants in academia, we are fortunate to be able to make a difference in the lives of so many families who desperately need help.
+We are proud to continue our partnership with ShelterBox for the 2022 Service Project in San Diego, CA. As the largest community of accountants in academia, we are fortunate to be able to make a difference in the lives of so many families all over the world that desperately need help.

 It’s easy to Donate.